Dolmades (Stuffed Grape Leaves) Recipe

-Lots of different variations will depend on where the particular dish comes from.
+Lots of different variations in ingredients will depend on where (country or region) the particular dish is made.

-Whatever the name these are essentially grape leaves with various fillings, depending on country, rolled and cooked.
+Whatever the name, these are essentially stuffed grape leaves with various fillings, rolled and cooked.

-In Arab countries they can be made in all these ways, sometimes cooked in tomato or olive oil.
+In Arab countries they can be made in all these ways, and often sometimes cooked in tomato sauce.

 How to Make Them

-The easiest thing to do is to get jarred grape leaves for making this dish.
+The easiest thing to do when making this dish is to get jarred grape leaves from the grocery store.

-You start by separating the leaves and making sure each grape leaf you use is intact.
+I start by separating the leaves, and making sure each grape leaf I use is intact and in good shape.

 Remove the stems one leaf at a time and rinse under cold water if there are bits of leaf on them.

 Cut the leaves in half if necessary so they are not too big.

-With the seam side up, put some filling about a third of the way up the leaf from the bottom.
+With the seam side up, add the rice filling about a third of the way up the leaf from the bottom.

 Take the bottom of the leaf and roll it over the filling, fold over the sides of the leaf and roll tight.

-Often times chunks of lamb are cooked along with the grape leaves in the same pot.
+Oftentimes chunks of lamb are cooked along with the grape leaves in the bottom of the pot.

-The lamb pieces are placed on the bottom of the pot and then the rolled leaves are placed on top.
+The lamb pieces are placed on the bottom of a large pot and then the rolled leaves are placed on top.

 Don’t let the grape leaves float!

-One the pot is full a heat resistant plate is placed on top of the rolled grape leaves so they don’t float when water is added.
+Once the pot is full, a heat resistant plate is placed on top of the rolled grape leaves so they don’t float when water is added.

 Add hot water or stock to cover the grape leaves and cook over medium heat.

 You can add 1/2 cup tomato paste with the water if you’d like a nice tomato flavor, and this is what I do.

 Once the danger of the rolled leaves floating has passed remove the plate holding them down.

 This dish can take anywhere from 30 minutes to 60 minutes to cook depending on the rice used.

 You will know they are done when all the water has evaporated off, and the rice inside is fully cooked.

-Serve them warm, although they are not bad at room temperature as appetizers.
+Serve them warm for best results, although they are not at all bad at room temperature as appetizers.